 Scholarship book directories

 Let’s be honest: We all Google everything.
 We’ve forgotten how efficient it is to pick up a book and turn to the index to find exactly what we’re looking for.
 A visit to your local public library can save you thousands of dollars.
-Scholarship book directories are huge and can found in the college resources section of any library.
+Scholarship book directories are huge and can be be found in the college resources section of any library.
 Simply turn to the book’s index to quickly identify scholarships for your chosen field.
 Write down all the websites and relevant information from the scholarships you find, and you’ll leave with a list of opportunities you can start expediting immediately.

 Online scholarship tools